 - Numbness or tingling in hands or feet

 - Frequent urination or yeast infections

 Dr. Kermani diagnoses or rules out diabetes with a simple blood test that measures your levels of circulating glucose.
 Managing diabetes may involve insulin injections or medications to lower your blood sugar, and diet and lifestyle modifications.

 What happens if I do not treat my diabetes?

 The consequences of untreated diabetes can include:

 When you notice the signs or symptoms of diabetes, contact Dr. Kermani right away for a consultation and blood test.
-He and his caring staff can be reached by phone or with an online booking form.
+He and his caring staff can be reached by phone.